 Well, that didn't happen (damn!), but those BASE jumping competition years were some of the best times of my life!!
 Traveling all over the country and world with my favorite peeps, doing this thing we loved to do, meeting new people and seeing new sites.
 It was a dream!

-People used to call me a dare-devil, but I do not believe that's accurate.
-I think dare-devils cheat death, and even cheat life.
-Even though I was involved in extreme sports for a long time, I was on the conservative end of the spectrum.
-I didn't push my limits, I employed all safety practices at all times, etc. I think "thrill-seeker" is a more accurate description of me.
-Even to this day, you'll find me on the fastest roller-coaster, highest diving board, zip-lining, traveling across the world by myself...
-But I won't be the one tempting fate, trying to push it past where anyone else has gone.
+I'm still a thrill seeker.
+Even to this day, you'll find me on the fastest roller-coaster, highest diving board, zip-lining, traveling the world solo because I much prefer it that way...
+But I won't be the one tempting fate, trying to push past where anyone else has gone.
 I'll leave that to my dare-devil friends, and pray their voice of reason is loud enough.

 If one spends as much time skydiving and BASE jumping as I did, you'll attend more funerals than most people do in a given lifetime.
 In a strange way, being in those sports for so many years, and knowing [too] many good friends who died, has better prepared me for dealing with death and loss.
 It also provided an entirely new and unique perspective on life and death, than I otherwise would have had.
 I am eternally grateful, not only for the many gifts of adventure, fun and close friends I gathered from skydiving and BASE jumping, but also for the gifts of a deeper understanding, respect, love of life, and just how fragile and precious it is.